 In Years 3 to 6, children are taught spellings relevant to their year group, through our bespoke spelling scheme.

 Children's progress in spelling is tracked carefully as they move through school, so that any gaps in spelling can be identified and quickly addressed.

 Children also regularly use dictionaries and thesaurus to check and improve their work.

 Throughout school, grammar and punctuation is taught to match the writing purpose.
 This begins with teaching and consolidating basic sentence structures in Early years and Key Stage One.

 In Key stage Two, children further develop their understanding of increasingly complex sentence structures, and using the relevant technical terms to be able to discuss and justify the choices they have made when structuring their ideas.

-Handwriting is very important at Our Lady & St Patrick's, and children are taught to write in a neat, legible style, and using a cursive script from Year Two onwards.
+Handwriting is very important at Our Lady & St Patrick's, and children are taught to write in a neat, legible style, from their earliest days in school, and using a cursive script from Year Two onwards.